drakebrian/livetv/README.md

 ### Channel logos and colors

-Currently working on a way to add custom logos and background colors to channels that are not auto-detected after running the results against the FCC's API.a
+Currently working on a way to add custom logos and background colors to channels that are not auto-detected after running the results against the FCC's API.

 # What's Next